Divorce in Singapore

 If you are getting divorced and you have children, there are several things that you should take note of.

-A common misconception is confusing custody with care and control.
+It is common for individuals to confuse “custody” with “care and control”.
 This is understandable as custody has a specific legal meaning, and is not used in the ordinary sense of the word or as seen in TV shows.

 Custody of a child refers to the authority to exercise parental responsibility in making decisions for the child in major areas such as education, religion, and medical matters.
 In a joint custody order, it is crystal clear that both parents have parental responsibility over such important matters.